JThh/fair-alloc-app-ra/contribution/CONTRIBUTION.md

 Please check out [the app](https://fair-alloc.streamlit.app/Create_Your_Own_App!) and generate code templates before proceeding with the rest steps!

 The code templates can be as below.
 You should refer to the [Streamlit guide](https://docs.streamlit.io/library/api-reference/widgets) to adjust the actual function arguments (*our template just provides the bare minimum version*).
 For example, for `st.slider`, you can set the `min_value`, `max_value`, `step`, as well as `value`.

 Also, for the actual algorithm codes, you should implement the Python codes for yourself based on your entered pseudocodes.
-You may take the below code snippet as a good reference.
+You may take the bottom code snippet as a good reference.

-If you meet any difficulty, feel free to [email us](mailto:julius.han@outlook.com?cc=warut@comp.nus.edu.sg&subject=Generated_Weighted_Fair_Allocation) as instructed in the app.
+If you face any difficulty, feel free to [email us](mailto:julius.han@outlook.com?cc=warut@comp.nus.edu.sg&subject=Generated_Weighted_Fair_Allocation).

+### Steps
+1. [Fork](https://github.com/JThh/fair-alloc-app-ra/fork) this repository into your own account.
+[Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your forked repository into your local environment.

+2. Save the above code snippet into a `Python` code file.
+For example, you may name the file as `{i}_⚖️_Weight_Fair_Allocation.py` where `i` is the index of your app.
+Add this code file into [`pages`](../pages).

+3. Refer to the maintenance guide section [`Run Locally`](../maintenance/MAINTENANCE.md#run-locally) for how to make this app live on cloud and public to the world!

+4. After adjusting the app to your favorite state. you may [deploy the app on Streamlit cloud](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app).

+**If you wish to publish your app on our site (https://fair-alloc.streamlit.app), please email us with link to your repository holding this app.**

     """
     from collections import defaultdict